 An agile tool is super important for us to be able to improve our outcomes and processes so that we're better in the summer than we were in the spring. - Garret Yoshimi

 As many leaders would agree, Yoshimi stated, “There’s a bunch of duct tape out there.”
 Institutions responded quickly because they had to.
 The systems and mechanisms deployed were effective for crisis mode, but can be improved over the coming months and years.

 “An agile tool,” said Yoshimi, “is super important for us to be able to improve our outcomes and processes so that we're better in the summer than we were in the spring.
 We're better in the fall than we were this summer and continue that.
 That’s very critical for us to pay attention to.”

 Additionally, DeMuelle shared concerns about recovering from the financial hit that most institutions have taken to address the current environment. ”You know,” he said, “when you get into crisis mode, that checkbook opens up temporarily.
 And you can kind of spend what you need to but that checkbook closes down at some point.”
 That will be one of the biggest challenges over the next few months.

 We hope you learned something helpful from this informative discussion.
 We certainly did.
-If you’d like to view our next webinar with industry experts, you can sign up here.
+If you'd like to view more webinars like this, you can visit our resource page.